Advice > Data

 Landing a job at a big tech company often results in a $50,000 per year or more increase in total compensation.
 In our experience, three or four coaching sessions worth ~$500 make a significant difference in your ability to land the job.
 That’s an ROI of 100x!

-Click here to book data science mock interviews with experienced FAANG interviewers
+Click here to book data science mock interviews with experienced data science interviewers.

 Related articles: